 In a large frying pan over medium heat, warm 2 to 3 teaspoons oil until hot but not smoking.
 Working with one at a time, add a flatbread and cook until lightly browned on one side, 1 to 2 minutes.
-Turn and carefully add 1 tablespoon water to the pan, cover, and cook until the flatbread is cooked through, 2 to 3 minutes.
+Turn the flatbread and carefully add 1 tablespoon water to the pan; cover and cook until the flatbread is cooked through, 2 to 3 minutes.
 Transfer to a plate.
 Add more oil between flatbreads if needed.

 - Make the flatbread dough.

 - Rinse the chickpeas.